Christmas Encore: Save up to 20% on Plaud NotePin for 48 hours. 🎁

 2. Stop recording: Long-press the Record Button for 1 second until you feel 2 vibrations

-3. Access your recordings through the PLAUD app on your smartphone
+3. Access your recording: You access your recordings through the Plaud app on your smartphone

-For best quality, place the Plaud device close to your phone's speaker or use speakerphone mode for important calls.
-Learn how to use PLAUD, please visit our guide page.
+For the best quality, place the Plaud device close to your phone's speaker or use speakerphone mode for important calls.
+To learn how to use Plaud, check out our guide page.

 Accessing and using your recordings

-Once they are recorded, you can access your calls through the PLAUD app:
+Once you record a call, you can access your recordings on the Plaud app:

-2. See your recorded calls in the app library
+2. View your recorded calls in the app library

 3. Click on any recording to play, rename, or organize it

-A compact voice recorder (possibly a PLAUD device) transferring data via cloud upload to a laptop and smartphone, displaying meeting notes and transcripts, with cartoon user avatars floating above
+A compact voice recorder (possibly a Plaud device) transferring data via cloud upload to a laptop and smartphone, displaying meeting notes and transcripts from a call recording, with cartoon user avatars floating above

-The PLAUD app has sophisticated AI features, including GPT-4.1, Claude 3.7 Sonnet, Gemini 2.5 Pro and o3-mini.
+The Plaud app has sophisticated AI features, including GPT-5, Claude Sonnet 4, and Gemini 2.5 Pro.
 Transcribe in any of the 112 available languages, summarize long conversations, and also get your recordings organized using pro templates for any occasion.

 If you have to share important information, simply export your recordings or transcripts directly from the app.
 This also makes Plaud especially handy for professionals who need to record calls or extract important information from conversations.